Top 5 Cheapest New Luxury SUV Models in 2023: Are They Worth It?

 Lexus added many safety systems, such as Automatic Braking, a Blind Spot System, and Forward Collision Warning.
 Rear Cross-Traffic Alert and Pedestrian Detection also come on the UX.
 For under $40,000, the 2023 Lexus UX seems worth it.

-Volvo’s XC40 is one of the cheapest new luxury SUV models.
+Volvo’s XC40 is another cheap luxury SUV

 Even though the XC40 is one of the cheapest 2023 luxury SUVs, it doesn’t come up short on features.
 The 2023 Volvo XC40 has a small cabin but seats five comfortably.
 Volvo’s infotainment system is finicky, and the cargo capacity isn’t the largest, so investigate those drawbacks before committing.